ysndr/MSc-Thesis/chapter/related-work.md

 Target Language
   ~ The complexity of implementing language servers is influenced severely by the targeted language.
     Feature rich languages naturally require more sophisticated solutions.
-    Conversely, self-hosted and interpreted languages can often leverage existing tooling.
+    Yet, existing tooling can often be leveraged to facilitate language servers.

 Features
   ~ The LSP defines an extensive array of capabilities.